bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 This is a Tensorflow implementation based on the caffe network released by the original authors in their [GitHub](<https://github.com/wasidennis/DeepHarmonization>).

-Besides, we also reduce one layer to make it suitable for input of 256*256 size.
+Besides, we also discard one inner-most convolutional layer and one inner- most deconvolutional layer to make it suitable for input of 256*256 size.

 To train DIH,

-`CUDA_VISIBLE_DEVICES=0 python train.py --data_dir <Your Path to Dataset> --init_lr 0.0001 --batch_size 32`
+`python train.py --data_dir <Your Path to Dataset> --init_lr 0.0001 --batch_size 32`

 Don't forget to specify the directory of Image Harmonization Dataset after `data_dir`.